granthusbands/platter/README.md

 A compiled-template engine that supports backbone and should eventually support many reactive frameworks.
 It supports reactivity while still using natural HTML syntax.

-__This is not suitable for production use.__ There's a distinct lack of filtering/care on the code-generation, right now, and there's no test suite.
+__This is not suitable for production use.__ Mainly because there's not yet a test suite.

 There's a usage example in example.html, but here's a template and a couple of example usages: